 With DFL in control of the House, Fabian said the GOP-controlled Senate will now act as a “roadblock” against new taxes and regulations on agriculture or other industries.

 Some environmental organizations and DFL lawmakers have criticized the state’s approach of coaxing farmers toward anti-pollution practices with incentives and voluntary programs, but it’s doubtful there’s a huge appetite for strict regulations to force farmers to implement new standards.

-Walz himself told MinnPost last month that he’d prefer to focus on developing new technology and other ways to clean soil and water instead of burdening Minnesota’s huge agriculture industry.“In agriculture, our silver bullet has always been innovation in technology — that we continue to move forward,” Walz said.
-“I really believe that’s going to have to be the fix.”
+Walz himself told MinnPost last month that he’d prefer to focus on developing new technology and other ways to clean soil and water instead of burdening Minnesota’s huge agriculture industry.

 The change in House leadership also isn’t likely to affect the status quo on two of the most controversial environmental issues in the state: mining in northern Minnesota and the Enbridge pipeline project.